Environmental Health Sciences Pilot Grants

 LETTER OF INTENT:

-CORE MEETINGS:
+CORE MEETINGS

 HUMAN SUBJECTS REQUIREMENTS:

 Awardees must supply the following IRB information, if relevant, to the HERCULES Center Administrator for approval prior to release of funds: study team CITI certification, University IRB approval/exemption letter, Human Subjects Statement, and PHS Inclusion Form.
-Additionally, NIH-Format Human Subjects Forms must be completed as part of the Pilot Application.

 FOREIGN COMPONENT:

-Projects proposing work in a foreign location or with foreign partners are not prohibited but do require additional approvals and are often not feasible within the one-year timeframe of the award.
-Please consult with Hillary Barton, Center Administrator, if you are considering a project with a foreign component.
 “Foreign component” is defined as significant scientific activity that was performed outside of the United States, either by the grantee or by a researcher employed by a foreign organization, whether or not grant funds were expended.
 The following grant-related activities are significant and must be reported:

 • involvement of human subjects or research with live vertebrate animals